 Why did Warhol choose Mao as a subject?

 Warhol’s idea for creating the Mao portraits was inspired and heralded by his long-time dealer and supporter Bruno Bischofberger4.
-It was Bruno that suggested that Andy return to the medium of painting by featuring portraits of the most public and important figures of the 20th century.
+Bruno suggested that Andy return to the medium of painting by featuring portraits of the most public and important figures of the 20th century.
 At the time, Mao had already risen to become the most famous man in the world.
 His images were available everywhere in China and because most of the images resembled a silkscreen, Warhol was immediately fascinated by the idea of reproducing them.
-Since Mao was a public figure whose face and appearance was acknowledged and respected by the public as a protagonist of public interest and because his cold war movement had also become an issue of public interest as well and this, Mao easily became a subject matter of Andy’s work.
+Since Mao was a public figure whose face and appearance were acknowledged and respected by the public as a protagonist of public interest and because his cold war movement had also become an issue of public interest, Mao easily became a subject matter of Andy’s work.

 Mao’s value & prints

 Andy Warhol remains an art market darling, with a steady demand for collectors.
 Just in 2010, 1,646 Warhol pieces were sold at auction.
 At Christie’s New York on November 2006 a record was set for a 1972 Warhol Mao painting; it sold for $17.4 million5.
 Another 1972 Mao, previously owned by Steven A. Cohen, sold at Sotheby’s for $47.5 million6.
 Yet another 1972 Mao sold for $32.4 million7 at Sotheby’s on 16 November 2017.

 Numerous prints are widely available for sale throughout the secondary art market.